Introduction: What is LiDar? How is it Used in Robotic Vision?

 How Are Vision Systems and LiDAR Systems Used Together in Autonomous Vehicles?

 LiDAR is also being used in the development of self-driving cars.
 This is because LiDAR can provide a clear view of the world, even in bad weather conditions.
-Additionally, LiDAR can be used to create 3D models of the world around the car, which is essential for autonomous driving.
+LiDAR can be used to create 3D models of the world around the car, which is essential for autonomous driving.

 Autonomous vehicles rely on a combination of sensors to navigate the world.
 This typically includes a LiDAR system, as well as cameras and radar.
 The LiDAR system is responsible for generating a 3D map of the environment.
 This map is then used by the vehicle’s control system to plan a safe route and avoid obstacles.